Npaicy/FOSS/README.md

 # FOSS
-Pytorch implementation of FOSS: A Self-Learned Doctor for Query Pptimizer.
+Pytorch implementation of FOSS: A Self-Learned Doctor for Query Optimizer.

 ### Requirments
 - Python 3.7